 Having been established in the year 1985, the deaf Lottery Australia is the only deaf Lottery organization in operation in the entire country.
 The organization raises funds, through the sale of draw tickets, and channels them into various programs that work towards attending to the needs of the deaf and the hard of hearing community.
 So by purchasing tickets in any Deaf lottery draw, you will not only stand a chance to make your lifestyle dream come to life but you will also be part of a noble cause that seeks to support services and programs aimed at making the lives of deaf people and hard of hearing community bearable.

-Apart from raising funds to help in supporting the vital services offered to the disadvantaged group of deaf people, you get a chance to win one out of four options of grand lifestyle prizes.
+Aside from raising funds to help in supporting the vital services offered to the disadvantaged group of deaf people, you get a chance to win one out of four options of grand lifestyle prizes.
 The Deaf lottery conducts 7 lotteries every year with tickets going at an affordable price of $2 each.
 The money collected from the sales goes a long way to support several services and programs that are tailored to for the deaf.

 One of the most prominent services and information provider for the deaf and hearing impaired community is the Deaf Services Queensland.
 The organization aims at providing services that enable the deaf to lead full and independent lives.
 This they do by empowering and connecting the hearing impaired community and the deaf hence propelling them towards achieving their dreams through advocacy, referral, aged care, community education, independent living skills support and providing information.